-- Avoid travel to southeastern Turkey, particularly near the Syrian border.
+- Avoid travel to southeastern Turkey, in particular to large, urban centers near the Turkey-Syria border.

 - Stay away from large crowds, including at popular tourist destinations.

-- Exercise heightened vigilance and caution when visiting public access areas, especially those heavily frequented by tourists.
+- Exercise heightened vigilance and caution when visiting public areas, especially those heavily frequented by tourists.

 - Stay away from political gatherings and rallies.

 - Follow the instructions of local authorities in an emergency.

 - Stay at hotels with identifiable security measures in place.

 For further detailed information regarding Turkey and travel:

 - See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Turkey's Country Specific Information.